Tresorio/nvidia-oc/README.md

 nvidia-xconfig --enable--all-gpus --cool-bits=31
 ```

+While this is a CLI tool, the Nvidia control API it uses to set overclocking values need to go through an X server.
+You will need have to have one running as well as having the `DISPLAY` (and maybe `XAUTHORITY`) set properly for nvidia-oc to work.

 You can use this tool to set the GPU core and memory clock offsets of all the GPUs on a system by running:

 ```shell